CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ### Security misconfiguration - Null SMB sessions enabled

-Enabling enumeration of file shares via SMB protocol without authentication can result in access to sensitive data by unauthorized users.
+Enabling null authentication to SMB file shares can result in access to sensitive data by unauthorized users.
 In this machine, as a result of SMB null sessions being enabled, I was able to enumerate a file share containing a sensitive document with credentials without having to authenticate.

 Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

-* Disable SMB null authentication so that only authenticated users can access file share via the SMB protocol.
+* Disable SMB null authentication so that only authenticated users can access file shares via the SMB protocol.
 In general, all access to system resources should occur only after authentication of end user identity.
 * Restrict which users can access file shares via SMB protocol such as via editing Group Policy or the Windows registry
 * Log all attempts to access file shares via SMB protocol.
-This monitoring will help to detect anomalous SMB access such as from null SMB sessions.
+This monitoring will help to detect anomalous SMB access.

 ### Sensitive credential exposure

 The storage of credentials in insecure locations on the local file system can result in their compromise by malicious actors.
-In this machine, a PDF document containing credentials were stored on a file share that did not require any authentication.
-As a result, I was able to use such credentials to obtain an initial foothold on the victim's machine on the AD domain.
+In this machine, a PDF document containing credentials was stored on a file share that did not require any authentication.
+As a result, I was able to use the credentials found in the document to obtain an initial foothold on the victim's machine on the AD domain.

 Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

 * Do not store credentials in files on the local file system in an insecure manner such as in plaintext and / or in an location that lacks access controls.
-* Use a password manager to securely store credentials instead of on files in the local file system.
+* Use a password manager to securely store credentials instead of in files on the local file system.

 ### Security misconfiguration - Insecure AD certificate enrollment rights

 If security configurations governing certifcate enrollment in an Active Directory domain environment are misconfigured, malicious actors can create fraudulent certificates to impersonate end users.
-In this machine as a result excessively loose certificate enrollment permissions alongside disabling of certificate signing by certificate authority and manual checks upon certificate issuance, I was able to generate a forged certificate to impersonal the local Administrator account.
+In this machine, as a result excessively loose certificate enrollment permissions alongside disabling of certificate signing by certificate authority and manual checks upon certificate issuance, I was able to generate a forged certificate to impersonate the local Administrator account.

 Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

 * Restrict users who can enroll / request certificates to only users with a business need to do so.
-Excessively loose permissions such as Domain users AD security group (allowing all domain users to request certificates) should not be used.
+Excessively loose certificate enrollment permissions such as Domain users AD security group (allowing all domain users to request certificates) should not be used.
 * Use certificate templates or disable SAN setting.
 Certificate templates should be used in lieu of allowing users to specifiy the subject alternative name to avoid compromise of highly privileged accounts such as local Administrator.
 * Enforce certificate signing by the CA and manual inspection of certificates before their issurance.
 These practices help to ensure that certificates are issued to appropriate entities and for apppropriate purposes.